Rishi500067313/Large-file-processor/README.md

   #### Steps to run the code:

-  The code is configured in a docker container.
-The docker image can be accessed from here:
+  The code is configured with a docker container.
+The docker image can be accessed from here: https://drive.google.com/file/d/1a2R2ak8NcIgVCJMpipbDGJOgo3Cg5Dfb/view?usp=sharing

+  1. Firstly you have to download the docker image.
+  2. Then you need to place the python code, docker image and products.csv in a same folder.
+  3.

   #### Details of all the tables and their schema: